-Listen to the Cancer.Net Podcast: Choosing an Oncologist, adapted from this content.
+Listen to the Cancer.Net Podcast: Choosing a Doctor for Your Cancer Care, adapted from this content.

 Watch the Cancer.Net Video: Choosing an Oncologist, with John Sweetenham, MD, adapted from this content